This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 First, make sure you know that there is a time limit.
 All states set a statute of limitations to limit when you can start a medical malpractice lawsuit.

 Georgia gives you two years from the time of the negligent medical mistake to file.
-If you did not discover the incident until later, you still have five years from the actual event to get a lawsuit started.[1]
+If you did not discover the incident until later, you still have five years from the actual event to start a lawsuit.[1]

 Collect Evidence and Find Expert Witnesses